Language of the Hawaiian Islands

 Kipa hou mai - Come visit again

-Kokua - Help
+Kokua - Help, assistance, support

 L